shahzadthathal/go-gin-rest-mysql-redis/README.md

 3. cd  go-gin-rest-mysql-redis

-4. You need to get Gin, MySQL, Viper, sqlmock, assert, jwt, ksuid for UUID, and redis library dependencies for install it
+4. You need to get Gin, MySQL, Viper, sqlmock, assert, jwt, ksuid for UUID, and redis library dependencies for install it.
+Open cmd in your project directory and type
 ```
 go get github.com/gin-gonic/gin
 go get github.com/go-sql-driver/mysql